johnsonstephan/smart-contract-security-researcher-portfolio/README.md

 # Portfolio

 This repository showcases my learning journey as a smart contract security researcher.
-It contains a collection of smart contracts, audits, and security analysis reports.
+It contains a collection of my smart contracts, audits, and security analysis reports.